 Defenses to Negligence Claims

-A defendant in a negligence suit typically tries to negate one of the elements of the plaintiff's cause of action.
-In other words, the defendant introduces evidence, for example, that he or she did not owe a duty to the plaintiff, exercised reasonable care, did not cause the plaintiff's damages, and so forth.
-In addition to negating one or more of these elements, a defendant may rely on one of a few doctrines that may eliminate or limit liability based on alleged negligence.
-Two of the more common doctrines are comparative fault and assumption of the risk.
+To successfully defend against a negligence suit, the defendant will try to negate one of the elements of the plaintiff's cause of action.
+In other words, the defendant introduces evidence that he or she did not owe a duty to the plaintiff; exercised reasonable care; did not cause the plaintiff's damages; and so forth.
+In addition, a defendant may rely on one of a few doctrines that may eliminate or limit liability based on alleged negligence.

-Contributory negligence has led to harsh results in some cases, and the vast majority of states have replaced the doctrine with an alternative called comparative negligence.
+Contributory negligence has led to harsh results in some cases, and the majority of states have replaced the doctrine with an alternative called comparative negligence (also called "non-absolute contributory negligence").
 The doctrine of comparative negligence reduces a plaintiff's recovery by the percentage in which the plaintiff is at fault for his or her damages.
 A majority of states have modified this rule, barring a plaintiff from recovering if the plaintiff is as much at fault (in some states) or more at fault (in other states) than the defendant.